WVUHPC/Introduction-HPC/_episodes/02-cli.md

 {: .output}

 It is very important at all times to know where in the tree you are.
-Doing research usually involves dealing with an important amount of data, exploring several parameters or physical conditions.
-Organizing all the data properly in meaningful folders is very important to research endeavors.
+Doing research usually involves dealing with a large amount of data, exploring several parameters or physical conditions.
+Therefore, organizing the filesystem is absolutely key.

 When you log into a cluster, by default you are located on your `$HOME` folder.
-That is why most likely the command `pwd` will return that location in the first instance.
+That is why the `pwd` command should return that location in the first instance.

-The next command is `cd`.
-This command is used to *change directory*.
+The next command `cd` is used to *change directory*.
-The directory is another name for *folder*.
-The term *directory* is also widely used.
-At least in UNIX the terms *directory* and *folder* are exchangeable.
+A directory is another name for *folder* and is widely used; in UNIX, the terms are interchangeable.
 Other Desktop Operating Systems like Windows and MacOS have the concept of *smart folders* or *virtual folders*, where the *folder* that you see on screen has no correlation with a directory in the filesystem.
 In those cases the distinction is relevant.